Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 • No, not for the same matters and legal claims that were or could have been asserted in the Action, unless your claim is for personal injury or property damage (other than damage to the Settlement Class Vehicle itself.)

-• No, if you exclude yourself from the Settlement Class, you will not receive any money or benefits from this Settlement, and you should not submit a Claim Form.
+• No, if you excluded yourself from the Settlement Class, you will not receive any money or benefits from this Settlement, and you should not submit a Claim Form.
 You cannot do both.

 • The Court has appointed the law firms of Carella, Byrne, Cecchi, Brody & Agnello, P.C.; Hagens Berman Sobol Shapiro LLP; Goldenberg Schneider, LPA; The Law Offices of Sean K. Collins and Lemberg Law LLC to represent Settlement Class Members.
 Together, these law firms are called “Class Counsel.”